luoyetx/JDA/README.md

 ### Data

 You should prepare your own data.
 You need two kinds of data, face with landmarks and background images.
-You also need to create two text file `face.txt` and `background.txt` which can be changed in `config.json`.
+You also need to create a text file `face.txt` and  some `background.txt` text files which can be changed in `config.json`.
 Every line of `face.txt` indicates a face image's path with its landmarks and face bounding box.
 The number of landmarks can be changed in `config.json` and the order of landmarks does not matter.

 ```
 ../data/face/00001.jpg bbox_x bbox_y bbox_w bbox_h x1 y1 x2 y2 ........